Choosing the right Monitor

 These are the 2 types of panel technology that are most commonly found in monitors.

-IPS - This panel has the most accurate colour representation.
-High end monitors will also have a Adobe RGB colour profile built into them.
+IPS – This panel has the most accurate colour representation.
+High-end monitors will also have an Adobe RGB colour profile built into them.
 IPS monitors are normally a bit more expensive. however the image quality is very obvious when using a high end monitor.
 At BoxxUK we tend to use 2 brands for high end monitors Dell (Pictured above, model U2715H) and Eizo.
 There a lot other brands out there that are very good in this area too.

 TN – This panel has a tendency to represent colours in a manner that may make them look faded.
 They can also give the impression that there is a lot of back light bleeding.
 These two issues can be reduced by adjusting the setting of the monitor.